peoplecert/QUANTUM_app/README.md

 **🌐 Cross-Functional Collaboration:**

 These projects manifest the synergy of cross-functional teams at PeopleCert.
 Born from our internal citizen developers' initiative, each project is a testament to collaborative innovation and experimental endeavor within PeopleCert, emphasizing our commitment to collective growth and learning in the technological realm.
-The successes of QUANTUM underscore our unwavering dedication to continuous improvement through unified efforts and diverse skill sets.
+The success of QUANTUM underscore our unwavering dedication to continuous improvement through unified efforts and diverse skill sets.

 In unity and innovation by the PeopleCert Team.